 Information about you and your health, such as your name, address, social security number, physician visits and medical history.
-See Blue Shield Promise Cal MediConnect Plan's Notice of Privacy Practices for more information about how Blue Shield Promise Cal MediConnect Plan protects, uses, and discloses your PHI, as well as your rights with respect to your PHI.
+Refer to Blue Shield Promise Cal MediConnect Plan's Notice of Privacy Practices for more information about how Blue Shield Promise Cal MediConnect Plan protects, uses, and discloses your PHI, as well as your rights with respect to your PHI.

-Primary care Provider (PCP): Your primary care Provider is the doctor or other Provider you see first for most health problems.
-He or she makes sure you get the care you need to stay healthy.
+Primary care provider (PCP): Your primary care provider is the doctor or other provider you use first for most health problems.
+They make sure you get the care you need to stay healthy.

-- He or she also may talk with other doctors and health care Providers about your care and refer you to them. - In many Medicare health plans, you must see your primary care Provider before you see any other health care Provider. - See Chapter 3 for information about getting care from primary care Providers.
+They also may talk with other doctors and health care providers about your care and refer you to them.

+In many Medicare health plans, you must use your primary care provider before you use any other health care provider.

+Refer to Chapter 3 for information about getting care from primary care providers.

-Prior authorization: An approval from Blue Shield Promise Cal MediConnect Plan you must get before you can get a specific service or drug or see an out-of-network Provider.
+Prior authorization: An approval from Blue Shield Promise Cal MediConnect Plan you must get before you can get a specific service or drug or use an out-of-network provider.
 Blue Shield Promise Cal MediConnect Plan may not cover the service or drug if you don't get approval.

-Some network medical services are covered only if your doctor or other network Provider gets prior authorization from our plan.
+Some network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.

-• Covered services that need our plan's prior authorization are marked in the Benefits Chart in Chapter 4.
+Covered services that need our plan's prior authorization are marked in the Benefits Chart in Chapter 4.